whatsgoodg/whatsgoodg/README.md

 - 👋 Sup, I’m @whatsgoodg
 - 👀 I’m a currently sophomore in college majoring in CSE
 - 🌱 I'm a would be back-end developer
-- 📫 How to reach me ...
+- 📫 How to reach me ... email me via rlwjddl1596@naver.com

 <!---
 whatsgoodg/whatsgoodg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.